threlte/threlte/src/routes/docs/[...6]components/14-gltf.md

 Change the property `url` to load new 3D content.
 The new content will be swapped as soon as loading is finished.

 :::admonition type="tip"
-See [this discussion](https://github.com/grischaerbe/threlte/discussions/60#discussioncomment-2746125) on how to use animations of glTF Files.
+See the hook [`useGltfAnimations`](/docs/extras/01-use-gltf-animations) on how to use animations of glTF Files.
 :::

 <ExampleWrapper>